galaxyproject/galaxy-hub/src/authnz/cloud/aws/index.md

 ---
-title: "Configure Cloud Authorizatoin for AWS"
+title: Configure Cloud Authorizatoin for AWS
+highlight: true
 ---

 On this page we explain how to setup a *role* on AWS, and how to setup Galaxy to assume that *role*.